mohamed-arradi/YoutubeVideoLinkProcessor/README.md

 So as the main technicial issue is to get the downloadable link from a youtube video link.

-So this cocoapod library get you the direct link to the mp4 video from https://www.youtube.com/watch?v=video_id!
+So this cocoapod library get you the direct link to the mp4 a youtube video link.

 ## Motivation